Cubit 15.8 User Documentation

-Fig 1.
 Adaptive mesh begins with constant size coarse Cartesian grid.
-Cells are recursively split based on geometry critera and transitions added between levels.
+Cells are recursively split based on geometry criteria and transitions added between levels.
 Projections and smoothing are performed to improve element quality.

-Fig 2.
-Initial cut-away view of adpted grid from dragon model before performing Sculpt operations.
+Initial cut-away view of adapted grid from dragon model before performing Sculpt operations.

-Adaptive Meshing --adapt -adp --adapt_type, -A <args> Adaptive meshing type --adapt_threshold, -AT <args> Threshold for adaptive meshing --adapt_levels, -AL <args> Number of levels of adaptive refinement --adapt_export, -AE Export exodus mesh of refined grid Sculpt Command Summary
+Adaptive Meshing -adp --adapt --adapt_type -A <arg> Adaptive meshing type --adapt_threshold -AT <arg> Threshold for adaptive meshing --adapt_levels -AL <arg> Number of levels of adaptive refinement --adapt_export -AE Export exodus mesh of refined grid --adapt_non_manifold -ANM Refine at non-manifold conditions Sculpt Command Summary

 This option will automatically refine the mesh according to a user-defined criteria.
 Without this option, a constant cell size will be assumed everywhere in the model.
 To build the mesh, Sculpt uses an approximation to the exact geometry of the CAD model by interpolating mesh surfaces from volume fraction samples in each cell of the Cartesian grid.
 In general, the, higher the resolution of the Cartesian grid, the more sampling is done and the more accurate the mesh will represent the initial geometry.
 The adapt_type selected will control the criteria used for refining the mesh.
 If the criteria is not satisfied, the refinement will continue until a threshold indicated by the adapt_threshold parameter is satisfied everywhere, or the maximum number of levels (adapt_levels) is reached.
 The following criteria for refinement are available: